- Business and Employment»

 - Comanche National College

 - University of Oklahoma at Fort Sill

 - Webster University at Fort Sill: Masters of Arts degrees in Human Resource Management, Management, and Computer Resources and Information Management.
 Open to active duty and retired military, spouses and children; civilians employed at Fort Still, Reservists, citizens of Lawton and Fort Sill, Sheppard AFB, and Altus AFB.

 - The Center for Emerging Technology and Entrepreneurial Studies at Cameron University: 2800 W Gore Blvd, Lawton, 73505.
 Comprehensive assistance is made available for entrepreneurs throughout Southwest Oklahoma at this specialized center.
 CETES offers

 - A business incubator (start up plan) that for direct assistance to entrepreneurs, and

 - An academic program to produce highly qualified professionals ready to handle information-based economies.

-Great Plains Technology Center - Free of charge to employers.
-Great Plains Technology Center and the Economic Development Center in Lawton aids employers with specialized training custom designed and delivered to staff by certified trainers.
+- Great Plains Technology Center: 4500 SW Lee Blvd, Lawton, OK 73505.
+Free of charge to employers the Great Plains Technology Center and the Economic Development Center in Lawton aids company leaders with specialized training custom-designed and delivered to staff by certified trainers.